DZakh/rescript-schema/README.md

 })
 ```

-`never` struct will fail parsing for every value.
+The `never` struct will fail parsing for every value.

 #### **`S.json`**